Moogamouth/Yukikaki/README.md

 ### options.after
 `Int`
 Optional.
 A Unix date.
-Only archive sites that have not been archived after this date.
+Only archive pages that have not been archived after this date.